Ymne22/Custom-GGX-PBR-Shader-for-Unity-BRP/README.md

 # PBR GGX Shader (Unity BRP)

+⚠️ This version has been deprecated.
+Please use this version for the latest update: [Ymne LightingFX](https://github.com/Ymne22/YmneLightingFX-for-Unity-BRP/tree/main)

 ## Summary
 A physically-based rendering (PBR) shader with GGX BRDF implementation for Unity's Built-in Render Pipeline (BRP).
 Designed primarily for forward rendering but compatible with deferred (stored in Forward draw pass).